Frayer32/sinope-home-assistant-component/README.md

 - **password** (*Required*): The password that you use for Sinopé Neviweb.
 - **gateway** (*Required*): The name of the network you wan't to control.

-N.B. these values can be retrieved form the [Neviweb portal](https://neviweb.com/)
+N.B. these values can be retrieved from the [Neviweb portal](https://neviweb.com/)

 ## Restart Home Assistant